 She received belated recognition for her scientific discovery.

 Origin and Etymology of belated

-past participle of belate
+past participle of belate (to make late)

 First Known Use: 1670

-Seen & Heard
+Seen and Heard

 What made you want to look up belated?
 Please tell us where you read or heard it (including the quote, if possible).